hennr/arewegreen/README.md

 ## Demo

-A live demo can be found here: https://arewegreen.herokuapp.com/ Please give heroku a sec to start the service.
+A live demo can be found here: https://arewegreen.herokuapp.com/ Please give heroku a sec or two (30) to start up.

 ## License